dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 Some of the roof timbers have been identified as being from trees felled between 1225 and 1250, which makes them some of the oldest in situ church roof timbers.
 The original roof was replaced after about 100 years, the timbers in the replacement roof are from trees felled between 1326 and 1348.

 The name Myndtown literally means place or town by the mynd (mountain).
 Myndtown was once a significant medieval village.
-The village is recorded as "Munete" in the Domesday book.
+The village is recorded as 'Munete' in the Domesday book.
 ![](../1shropshire/assets/images/churches/2020-03-21_14_08_42_DSC_6901_DxO.jpg)
 - Sub-Image: 2020-03-21_13_56_02_DSC_6896_DxO.jpg
 - Sub-Image: 2020-03-21_13_56_46_DSC_6897_DxO.jpg